This manual has been developed to address the most frequently asked questions about foster care.

 Special Education staff within ODE has the primary responsibility for assuring that young children and students with disabilities receive an appropriate education program in the least restrictive environment.
 This happens through collaboration with families, districts, agencies, and programs to ensure quality services.
 Our website is a resource to parents, teachers and administrators and provides access to available information, documents and guidelines.

-Linda Brown, ODE Foster Care Point of Contact
+Joni Gilles, ODE Foster Care Point of Contact